Search

 The 3-month U.S. Treasury bill and cash proxy had positive returns and were the least volatile asset, with the lowest average returns.

-Clearly, investing in stocks is the riskiest asset class with the most volatile returns.
+Clearly, investing in stocks is the riskiest asset class with the most volatile returns and the potential for the greatest long term returns.
 While bonds are less volatile with historically lower average returns.

-As 2022 demonstrated, investors might consider adding cash to their portfolio in the form of 3-month Treasury Bills, or certificates of deposit , as interest rates rise.
+As 2022 demonstrated, investors might consider adding cash to their portfolio in the form of 3-month Treasury Bills, certificates of deposit or high-yield cash accounts to temper the volatility of stock and bond portfolios.

 Use this Empower Retirement Planner to find out if you’re on track for retirement.
 They do the return projections for you! (click on image below)

-The previous graph shows the 50-year annual return on stocks, cash, U.S. Treasury and corporate bonds.
+The previous graph shows the 95-year annual return on stocks, corporate bonds and cash.

 Next, we’ll explore the average annual returns for bonds, stocks, and cash during various periods.